suhasmaddali/suhasmaddali/README.md

 🤖🦾 [__Data Scientist__](https://github.com/suhasmaddali/Data-Scientist-Solbots-Roles-and-Responsibilities/blob/main/README.md) | [__Solbots Technologies Private Limited__](https://www.zaubacorp.com/company/SOLBOTS-TECHNOLOGIES-PRIVATE-LIMITED/U72900TG2018PTC128292) __[January 2018 - December 2018]__

-- I have about a year experience working as a machine learning intern in Solbots Technologies Private Limited.
+- I have a year experience working as a machine learning intern in Solbots Technologies Private Limited.
 - I was able to influence and direct a team of people in understanding and applying machine learning and deep learning algorithms.
 - During my time at the company, I had to develop Convolutional Neural Networks (CNN) to detect images present in front of the Bionic hand.
 - The input from the camera would contain a list of images and videos that contain different objects.